 Founded in 2015, Shakespeare Opera Theatre is a professional 501c3 non-profit performing arts company specializing in classical theatre with classical music.
-SOT serves all of Northern Virginia, and we are proud to perform in a new home at Grace Episcopal Church (affectionately known as “Grace the Plains”) in The Plains, Virginia.
+We’ve been described as “classical mash-up,” and we think that fits us superbly!

-In the inaugural season, SOT produced Shakespeare’s “Much Ado About Nothing” along with Berlioz’s opera on the same subject, “Beatrice et Benedict” in English translation.
+In the inaugural season, SOT produced Shakespeare’s Much Ado About Nothing along with Berlioz’s opera on the same subject, Beatrice et Benedict in English translation.
 The Washington Post hailed SOT as having “A concept that’s clever, and performers who give their all.”

-In 2016, productions of “The Merry Wives of Windsor” and Verdi’s opera “Falstaff” were presented at the Hylton Center in Manassas.
-Orchestral forces were expanded, and a committed assistant conductor and rehearsal pianist was added with the arrival of Dr. Lisa Bloy.
+In 2016, productions of The Merry Wives of Windsor and Verdi’s opera Falstaff were presented.
+Orchestral forces were expanded, and a committed assistant conductor and pianist was added with the arrival of Dr. Lisa Bloy.
 Orchestral players and singer-actors from all over the mid-Atlantic were hired.
-Of the Merry Wives of Windsor, Eric Minton of Shakespearances exclaimed “Michael Harris gave not only a highlight of the year, but one of the best Falstaffs I have ever seen.”
+Eric Minton of Shakespearances exclaimed “Michael Harris gave not only a highlight of the year, but one of the best Falstaffs I have ever seen.”

-In 2017, SOT expanded its service area by undertaking a tour of Loudoun, Prince William and Fairfax counties with “A Midsummer Night’s Dream” with Mendelssohn’s iconic incidental music.
+In 2017, SOT undertook a tour of Loudoun, Prince William and Fairfax counties with A Midsummer Night’s Dream with Mendelssohn’s iconic incidental music.
 The reviews were the strongest yet, calling the production “a magical element all its own,” with “the charm of having children play the myriad of fairies and Michael Harris giving a brilliantly nuanced portrayal of Bottom.”